xaddee/Pong-Game-/README.md

 - Potentiometer x 1
 - 10k Resistance x 2
 - Joystick x 1
-- Breadboards x 1
+- Breadboards x 2

 # Instructions
 You have to use the joystick in order to move left or right.
 First one that score 5 points wins (you play against the computer).
 You can also adjust the speed of the ball using the potentiometer.

-Link for video example: #todo
+Link for video example: https://youtu.be/JlI9hoZ3MYY